-Whereas, The hospitality of the City of Boston, and State of Massachusetts, together with that of the Sons of Veterans of Massachusetts, together the manifest, including the openof both city and state, and being of many private homes, the entertainment provided for the ing of many private homes.
-The private homes the visitors, the use of automobiles, lunch and breakfast, and the uniform courtesy of all public officials.
+Whereas, The hospitality of the City of Boston, and State of Massachusetts, together with that of the Sons of Veterans of Massachusetts, together the manifest, including the opening of many private homes, the entertainment the opening of many private homes, the entertainment ed the visitors, the use of automobiles, lunch and breakfast, and the uniform courtesy of all public officials.
 Therefore be it ciation to all who made possible these many favors.